 The clinical Cardiac Electrophysiology Fellowship training program is fully accredited by the ACGME for two electrophysiology fellows and we offer advanced EP subspecialty research and clinical training focused on advanced ablation.
 Our fellows rotate through the UW Hospital and Clinics as well as the attached William S. Middleton Memorial VH and Meriter Hospital.

 Fellows also attend weekly EP conference, Journal Club, ECG, and other CVM conferences, and actively participate in diagnostic electrophysiologic studies, complex ablation procedures and device implants.
 We offer experience in laser lead extraction and left atrial appendage closure.
-Additional strengths of the program include a dedicated inherited arrhythmias clinic as well as the Faint and Falls clinic.
+Additional strengths of the program include a dedicated Inherited Arrhythmias Clinic as well as Faint and Falls Clinic.

-PLEASE NOTE: Effective 2018, our CCEP fellowship program participates in ERAS and the NRMP Match for recruitment.
-Applications should be submitted through ERAS in June for fellowship positions starting July 1 the following calendar year.
+Our program participates in ERAS and the NRMP Match for recruitment.
+Interested applicants should submit their applications through ERAS in June for positions starting July 1 the following calendar year.

 Please submit all required materials through ERAS:

 - Three letters of recommendation, including a letter from your Cardiovascular Disease fellowship program director